mitasamodel/CE-ammo-lables-fix/README.md

 Fix some ammo lables issues.

+# What it does
+Mod renames lables for some ammunition, based on the Ammunition Set.
+It helps to distinguish ammos from different sets even if they have the same caliber.
+It also adds caliber to the ammunition, which previously didn't have it (example - 100mm for BMP3).

 Example:
 Mod "RimThunder - Red Dragon" adds new set of ammo called "AmmoSet_125mmT85".
 It consists of <Ammo_125mmT85_HEAT>, <Ammo_125mmT85_Sabot>, <Ammo_125mmT85_HE> and <Ammo_125mmT85_EMP>.